Essilor: 2010–2016: Diversification

-2018: Amalgamation into EssilorLuxottica
+2018: Merger with Luxottica

-In January 2017, Essilor agreed to merge with Luxottica., subject to regulatory permission and competition conditions.
+In January 2017, Essilor agreed to merge with Luxottica, subject to regulatory permission and competition conditions.

 Throughout, Luxottica faced allegations of unfair operating practices, including the abuse of market dominance to artificially inflate prices and also restrict competition via monopolisation.
 In March 2018, the merger of Essilor and Luxottica received formal clearance from the United States Federal Trade Commission and European Trade Commission without qualifying or prerequisite conditions.
 A new holding company, EssilorLuxottica, was formally created on 1 October 2018, resulting in combined market capitalization of approximately €57 billion.

-2019–present

-At the beginning of 2019, Essilor acquired German-based Brille24 GmbH.
-Essilor's partner Shamir acquired Union Optic, a prescription laboratory that also distributes optical instruments.
-Essilor also acquired a majority stake in Indulentes, one of Ecuador's leading prescription laboratories, and a majority stake in Metalizado Optico Argentino S.A.
-(MOA), one of Argentina's leading prescription laboratories.

-Essilor will bring together 300 people and the activity of five of its French sites in one in the Paris region, where he will invest 40 million euros.
-This decision will notably lead to the closure of its Antony (Hauts-de-Seine) and Vaulx-en-Velin (Rhône) units.

-In May 2021, four years after the announcement of a merger between equals, Luxottica handed over Essilor, Leonardo del Vecchio obtained full powers.

 Activity and distribution

 In 2020, about 88.8% of Essilor's turnover came from the sale of ophthalmic lenses and optical instruments, 8.9% driven by sunglasses and readers and 2.3% from other activities, such as equipment sales.

 Essilor operates a worldwide network of production plants, prescription laboratories, and distribution centers that supply corrective lenses, glasses, and sunglasses to opticians, optical chains, and consumers (via e-retailers it owns and/or operates directly).